PROFILE

 U.S. relations with Vietnam have become

-security.
+a two-year hiatus.
 They signed a Bilateral Trade

 Agreement in July 2000, which went into force in